Character Classes

 Swift Tracking

-At 5th level, a scout can track a creature his own size or larger and move at his base pace.
+At 5th level, a scout can track a creature their own size or larger and move at their base pace.
 They would still divide their speed by half for the next size category down, and so on.

 Tireless stride